-- Why did coal miners take canaries into coal mines? (to warn of trouble)
+- Explain why coal miners brought canaries into coal mines.

 - What is the only place on Earth with more land ice than Greenland?

-- What other changes be a result of the melting ice? (changing circulation patterns in oceans and atmosphere)
+- Describe what other environmental changes could be a result of the melting ice.

 Located in the Arctic near the North Pole, Greenland is covered by a massive ice sheet three times the size of Texas and a mile deep on average.
 Greenland is warming almost twice as fast as Antarctica, which is causing the ice to melt and raise global sea levels.
 NASA is monitoring Greenland’s ice sheet from high up in space down to the ocean floor to provide data for scientists studying the global impact of all its melting ice.

 Teachers, these mini lessons/student activities are perfect "warm up" tasks that can be used as a hook, bell ringer, exit slip, etc. They take less than a class period to complete.
 Learn more on the "My NASA Data What are Mini Lessons?" page.